 Does decision-making represent a freedom or an obligation for you?

-By contrast, people who buy a house obtain a finished property.
-Changes can be made to it but the basic structure is fixed.
+In contrast, people who buy a house obtain a finished property.
+Changes can be made to it, but the basic structure is fixed.
 You can also view a house before purchasing it.
 When viewing the property, you can see whether the layout and the ambience really appeal to you, and you do not have to rely on your powers of imagination and visualization as you do with a new build.

 When do you want to move into your new home?